etomica/etomica-site/modules/10-Interfacial tension/01-Background/03-Property Calculations.md

 ## Interfacial Tension
 One of the primary quantities of interest in these simulations is the interfacial tension.
-The interfacial tension can be calculated in these simulations according to Equation 1 ([Interfacial_tension/Theory](Interfacial_tension/Theory)).
+The interfacial tension can be calculated in these simulations according to Equation 1 ([Theory](Theory)).
 In this equation (repeated below), the interfacial tension is written as a difference of the diagonal components of the pressure tensor (Equation 8).

 $\gamma = \frac{L_x}{2} \left [ <P_{xx}> - 0.5(<P_{yy}> + <P_{zz}>) \right ]$, where